Julius Nyerere: Democracy and the one-party state

 Nyerere emphasised the idea of democracy as a principle.
 He described democracy as "government by the people...
 Ideally, it is a form of government whereby the people – all the people – settle their affairs through free discussion."
 This is a definition close to that generated by the clergyman Theodore Parker, whose influence he acknowledged.
 It was also influenced by forms of localised decision making found in various indigenous African societies, with Nyerere stating that discussing an issue till everyone agreed was "the very essence of traditional African democracy".
 He absorbed the values of liberal democracy but focused attention on how to "Africanize" democracy.
 He emphasized that post-colonial African states were in a very different situation to Western countries and thus required a different governance structure; specifically, he favoured a representative democratic system within a one-party state.
 He opposed the formation of different parties and other political organisations with differing objectives in Tanzania, deeming them disruptive to his idea of the harmonious society and fearing their ability to further destabilise the fragile state.

-He criticised the de facto two-party system he had observed in Britain, describing it as "foot-ball politics".
+He criticised the de facto two-party system he had observed in the United Kingdom, describing it as "foot-ball politics".
 In his words, "where there is one party, and that party is identified with the nation as a whole, the foundations of democracy are firmer than they can ever be when you have two or more parties, each representing only a section of the community!"
 He repeatedly wrote arguments on these ideas, often aimed at Western liberals.
 Following the 1965 parliamentary election, in which different candidates from the same party competed for most seats, Nyerere noted: "I don't blame Westerners for being sceptical.
 The only democracies they have known have been multi-party systems, and the only one-party systems they have seen have been non-democratic.
 But: a multiplicity of parties does not guarantee democracy".
 For Nyerere, it was the preservation of political and civil liberties, rather than the presence of multiple parties, that ensured democracy; he believed that freedom of speech was possible in a one-party state.
 However, his opposition to the formation of competing political groups led critics to argue that there were anti-democratic implications to his thought.

 Nyerere was keen to associate himself with the idea of freedom, titling his three major compilations of speeches and writings Freedom and Unity, Freedom and Socialism, and Freedom and Development.
 His conception of freedom was strongly influenced by the ideas of German philosopher Immanuel Kant.
 Like Kant, Nyerere believed that the purpose of the state was to promote liberty and the freedom of the individual.

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
-As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.
+As a result, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.